stelzinga/MF/MGT_80.Tools.md

 Link Indicator is optional in which case it can be written as || or omitted altogether.

 ### Objective Notation Reference Indicator
-The Reference Indicator contains free text or refers to a separate location with more information using the logic as described in [MGT: 99.Legend ## Note Reference].
+The Reference Indicator 'refers' to a separate location with more information using the logic as described in [MGT: 99.Legend ## Note Reference] *or* contains free text.
 In other words, Reference Indicator is:
 1. Free text or
 2. Reference to a Section or Note or
 3. Reference to a File or